-Some languages are very strict about purity and don't even have assignment statements such as a=3 or c=a+b, but it's difficult to avoid all side effects.
+Some languages are very strict about purity and don't even have assignment statements such as a=3 or c = a + b, but it's difficult to avoid all side effects.
 Printing to the screen or writing to a disk file are side effects, for example.
-For example, in Python a print statement or a time.sleep(1) both return no useful value; they're only called for their side effects of sending some text to the screen or pausing execution for a second.
+For example, in Python a call to the print() or time.sleep() function both return no useful value; they're only called for their side effects of sending some text to the screen or pausing execution for a second.